hbons/org.sparkleshare.SparkleShare/README.md

 # SparkleShare [Flatpak](http://flatpak.org/) spec

 This spec is used to make SparkleShare [available on Flathub](https://flathub.org/apps/details/org.sparkleshare.SparkleShare).
-If you just want to use the latest stable release, it's easiest to just install SparkleShare from there.
+If you just want to use the latest stable release, it's easiest to install SparkleShare from there.

 If you're interested in installing the latest nightly SparkleShare version, do read on.